Drag and Drop

 Drag and Drop of ILabels

-The LabelDropInputMode is a specialized ItemDropInputMode<T> for labels which specifies the expected data format to be ILabel.
+The LabelDropInputMode is a specialized ItemDropInputMode<T> for labels.
+It specifies that the expected data format is ILabel.

 To customize the creation process of the item that is being dropped, override the createLabel method.